 Social media has changed the way we communicate as well as the way we do business.
-If you haven’t already, 2020 is the year to truly embrace social media for dance studios.
 In just a few easy steps, you can reach new potential students online and stay in touch with the ones you already have!
 Ready to get started?
 Here are the basics of setting up your accounts, starting out with your own dance social media posts, and making the best use of your marketing time on social.

 Why Social Media?